 New technologies are migrating to the classroom at an accelerating rate, and when teachers understand the use of these technological tools in the context of strong pedagogy and content knowledge, the opportunities to unleash new learning are endless.
 However, without a balanced understanding of how pedagogy, content knowledge, and technology are interrelated, the result may actually be a barrier to effective instruction.
-Through the development of the TPCK framework, Mishra and Koehler explore the "complex interactions among content, pedagogy, and technology" (Mishra & Koehler, 2006), offering a valuable lens to guide discourse about educational technology, research, and focus of teacher training efforts.
-Throughout the teacher certification process and the following decade of ongoing professional development, the majority of technology training that I experienced largely falls under the umbrella of "developing proficiency".
-While the exposure to new tools in these training sessions was helpful, some of the most successful moments of growth in my career as a teacher stem from personal reflection on the interlacing of technology, pedagogy and my content area, physics.
+Through the development of the TPCK framework, Mishra and Koehler explore the "complex interactions among content, pedagogy, and technology", offering a valuable lens to guide discourse about educational technology, research, and focus of teacher training efforts.
+While the level of formal educational technology training that I have experienced through the teacher certification process and over a decade of ongoing professional development largely falls under the umbrella of "developing proficiency", I do believe that moments of personal consideration of how technology, pedagogy and content work together have yielded the some of the more successful moments of growth in my career as a teacher.

 As I prepared for the first year of my current teaching role, I was excited to learn that the district was moving to an online textbook for the classes I would be teaching in an effort to cut costs and increase student accessibility.
 Upon arriving at the school that August, I quickly realized that the free online textbook that had been chosen was still in development by a private author and the bulk of the text was not relevant to the level of my courses; critical concepts, practice problems, and useful diagrams/illustrations markedly absent.
 While an online textbook has many affordances beyond the traditional bound text, the decision to adopt this particular online text is a clear example of disconnect between technology implementation and an understanding of pedagogy and content.
-The solution was that another physics teacher and I would collaborate to write our own 'textbook'.
-The final product was a collection of PDF narratives explaining physical phenomena accompanied by sample word problems.
-Many students found these readings useful as they were personalized to the same language and symbols we use in our teaching (which often vary from publisher to publisher in purchased books).
-Unfortunately, there were significant constraints to our design as it was created in Microsoft Word (not a professional publishing program) and we had limited time for revisions.
+The solution was that another physics teacher and I collaborated to write our own 'textbook', a collection of PDFs containing narratives and sample word problems which was developed throughout the year.
+Many students found these readings useful as they were personalized to the same language and symbols we use in our teaching (which often vary from publisher to publisher in purchased books), but there were significant constraints to our design (it was created in Microsoft Word and we had limited time).
 This resulted in a less than optimal resource for students and a significant burden on the teachers.

-In contrast to this experience, a few years ago I became a member of PrettyGoodPhysics (PGP), a community of physics teachers who share resources, lesson ideas, and reflections on effective teaching strategies.
+In contrast to this experience, a few years ago I became a member of PrettyGoodPhysics, a community of physics teachers who share resources, lesson ideas, and reflections on effective teaching strategies.
 This network provides a rich environment for professional discourse that naturally blends technology, pedagogy, and content.
 While all individuals have different backgrounds and strengths, the collective knowledge and experience in that community exemplifies the value of having each component of the TPCK framework represented.
 Many of the ideas that I have seen discussed in the forums directly influence my own teaching practices and activities that I develop for my students.